nisarg210/polly/README.md

 The backend API is deployed on AWS Lambda using the [serverless framework](https://www.serverless.com/).
 Automated deploys are setup via a Github action that detects pushes to the main branch in the backend directory present in the project root.
 The action performs the following steps
 - Install dependencies using `npm install`
 - Generate prisma client(more about Prisma ORM in `./backend/README.md`)
-- Push pending migrations to the database
+- Push pending migrations to the database `npx prisma push db`
-- Deploy the service on AWS Lambda
+- Deploy the service on AWS Lambda `npx serverless offline`

 The above action requires the following environment variables to be set